 The Often Overlooked Importance of Sleep

-This article is part of a running series with Rowan University’s Healthy Campus Initiatives.
+This article is part of a running series with Rowan University’s Wellness Center.
 This collaboration aims to educate students about personal well-being options.
-For further updates, follow @RowanHCI on Twitter, Instagram or Facebook.
+For further updates, follow @RowanUWellness on Twitter, Instagram or Facebook.
 College can oftentimes be perceived as an extremely stressful and busy point in a person’s life.
-More often than not, students […]
+More often than not, students can […]

 Putting Ourselves First

-This article is part of a running series with Rowan University’s Healthy Campus Initiatives.
+This article is part of a running series with Rowan University’s Wellness Center.
 This collaboration aims to educate students about personal well-being options.
-For further updates, follow @RowanHCI on Twitter, Instagram or Facebook.
+For further updates, follow @RowanUWellness on Twitter, Instagram or Facebook.
 With the life that we are given, it is easy to want to do tasks for the benefit of others.
-But, […]
+But, as […]

 #PROFspective: Senior Theatre Major Kayla Bowe